 STUN provides no ability to handle the case where the request is under the MTU but the response would be larger than the MTU.
 It is not envisioned that this limitation will be an issue for STUN.
 The MTU limitation is a SHOULD, and not a MUST, to account for cases where STUN itself is being used to probe for MTU characteristics [RFC5780].
+See also [I-D.ietf-tram-stun-pmtud] for a framework that uses STUN to add Path MTU Discovery to protocols that lack one.
 Outside of this or similar applications, the MTU constraint MUST be followed.